 At CiAM, our program is designed is designed to deliver an education that bridges the gap between application and education.
 For starters, there are no GMAT or GRE requirements for entry.
 Why?
 Studying for those exams is pure rote memorization.
 The information probably won’t stick after completion, and there’s a very low probability it will serve you in life.
-Has anyone ever said “thank goodness I took the GMAT because it helped me solve this real-world problem?”
-High doubtful.
+Has anyone ever said, “thank goodness I took the GMAT because it helped me solve this real-world problem?”
+Highly doubtful.

 Additionally, students who enroll at CiAM have the opportunity to work on up to 8 consulting projects with US-based businesses.
 This is a unique part of our program.
 Students work in small teams to complete a pro bono consulting project for local businesses.
 Furthermore, service is provided at absolutely zero financial cost to our clients.